Business Finance Guide

 When do you want them to appear?

-Angel investors usually come into your business early to help it get off the ground or take the next step after you’ve launched.
+Angel investors frequently invest early in a company to help it get off the ground or to help it grow after it has started.

 Where do you find them?

-Angel investors are often found through good networking.
-Talk to others in your industry, your accountant, lawyer or business advisor, business development groups – even your customers.
-That guy who bought new bulldozer tracks from you yesterday might be the one with the golden pockets.
+Angel investors are frequently discovered through effective networking.
+Speak with people in your sector, your accountant, lawyer, business advisor, networking groups, and even your customers.
+It’s possible that the man who bought new bulldozer tracks from you yesterday is the one with the golden pockets.

 Why do they get involved?

-They’re not doing this for love alone – they’re investing to make a return.
-They might be patient and willing to invest long-term, but many of them like to cash out after a few years, and that may involve selling the business.
-Be sure this is the type of funding you want before you find yourself saying goodbye to a chunk of your dream.
+They’re not in it for the love of it; they’re in it to earn a profit.
+They may be patient and eager to invest for the long haul, but many of them like to cash out after a few years, which could mean selling the company.
+Before you say goodbye to a piece of your ambition, make sure this is the type of finance you desire.

 What are venture capitalists?